trangdata/tpot-fss-ms/manuscript.md

 Without DS, the standard TPOT and tuned XGBoost models respectively report a cross-validated accuracy of [] and 0.543, and holdout accuracy of [] and 0.525.

-On a low performance computing machine with an Intel Xeon E5-2690 2.60GHz CPU, 28 cores and 256GB of RAM, each replication of TPOT-DS on the expression data takes on average  minutes, whereas standard TPOT takes [] hours, approximately 17 times slower.
+On the same low performance computing machine (Intel Xeon E5-2690 2.60GHz CPU, 28 cores and 256GB RAM), each replication of TPOT-DS on the expression data takes on average [] minutes, whereas standard TPOT takes [] hours, approximately [] times slower.

 ## Discussion